J. Michelle Childs: Potential nomination to the Supreme Court

 On January 28, 2022, the White House stated that Childs was among those being considered for nomination to the U.S. Supreme Court, to fill the seat would be vacated after Justice Stephen Breyer's retirement.
-Two days later, one of her home-state U.S. Senators from South Carolina, Republican Lindsey Graham, publicly voiced his support for her potential nomination.
+Two days later, one of her home-state United States Senators from South Carolina, Republican Lindsey Graham, publicly voiced his support for her potential nomination.
 Childs' surprising ascent from district court judge to Supreme Court finalist can also be attributed to Jim Clyburn, the House majority whip, who had been lobbying Biden to nominate Childs notwithstanding concerns over Childs' moderate record as a judge and trial lawyer.
-Labor rights groups voiced their disapproval with Childs' consideration for the U.S. Supreme Court, given her private sector experience working at a law firm many considered to be an "anti-union" law firm.
+Labor rights groups voiced their disapproval with Childs' consideration for the United States Supreme Court, given her private sector experience working at a law firm many considered to be an "anti-union" law firm.

-On February 22, 2022, President Biden ultimately chose D.C.
-Circuit Judge Ketanji Brown Jackson to fill Breyer's seat.
+On February 22, 2022, President Biden ultimately chose United States Court of Appeals for the District of Columbia Circuit Judge Ketanji Brown Jackson to fill Breyer's seat.